thingsdb/python-thingsdb/README.md

 some ThingsDB queries (if required).

-Unless the `wait` argument to the Room.join(..) function is explicitly set to None, the first call to this method will finish before the call to `Room.join()` is returned.
+Unless the `wait` argument to the Room.join(..) function is explicitly set to `0` or `None`, the first call to this method will finish before the call to `Room.join()` is returned.

 ### on_leave(self) -> None: